Many thanks for the many book reviews below by Ian Grimes

 Also reference to the Illustrated Map and Two Illustrated Calendars

-Compared with the majority of the History Group’s publications, this is a tome which could easily hold its own with other much more expensive “coffee table” books.
+Compared with the majority of the History Group’s publications, this is a tome that could easily hold its own with other much more expensive “coffee table” books.
 Its genesis was the project to produce the magnificent “Illustrated Map of the Centre of Marden” – also available for purchase from the Heritage Centre and on display in the Unicorn Public House (and the Heritage Centre).
 Price £10.

-The project for production of the map was for various local artists to paint water colour illustrations of significant buildings and scenes of the village on white A-4 paper and the selected ones were then digitally reduced to postage stamp size for incorporation in the map.
+The project for the production of the map was for various local artists to paint water colour illustrations of significant buildings and scenes of the village on white A-4 paper and the selected ones were then digitally reduced to postage stamp size for incorporation in the map.

 Many more excellent pictures were produced than could be used in the map and an inspired idea was to produce this book of over 200 A4 “landscape format” pages.